dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 to translation of the user interface itself, metadata content which is contained in the database must also be considered to be translated.

+Interface translations are compiled into the system itself, such that new translations can only be accessed by taking a newer version of DHIS 2.
+Database translations, on the other hand, are specific to your implementation and can be added to your existing DHIS 2 instance.

+These two aspects are managed independently and the processes and tools are outlined below.

+## User Interface localization

+### Overview

 DHIS 2 supports internationalization (i18n) of the user interface through the use of Java property strings and PO files.
 Java property files are used when messages originate from the back-end Java server, while PO files